MuhGhifari/MuhGhifari/README.md

   <!-- [![Portfolio](https://img.shields.io/badge/Portfolio-Visit-7C3AED?style=flat-square&logo=vercel&logoColor=white)](https://alexrivera-dev.github.io) -->

-  <p style="font-family:'Helvetica'; font-size:1.2em; color:#7ea6d6">Currently Computer Science student with a questionable sleep schedule.
+  <p style="font-family:'Helvetica'; font-size:1.2em; color:#7ea6d6">Currently a Computer Science student with a questionable sleep schedule.
 I spend an unreasonable amount of time turning "there has to be a better way to do this" into code.
-I enjoy solving puzzle-like problems with data and building software that's simple, reliable, fast, and pleasant to use.
+I enjoy solving problems like a puzzle with data and building software that's simple, reliable, fast, and pleasant to use.
 My repositories are a collection of experiments, lessons, and the occasional reminder that failure is usually the fastest way to learn.</p>
 </div>

 # My Portfolio